yatesco/seafile-docs/deploy/using_mysql.md

 If you have more than 50 users in your Seafile system, we highly recommand you to [add memcached](../deploy/add_memcached.md).
 This will make the web 10x faster.

-## Setup In Auto Mode
+## Setup in non-interactive way

-Since seafile 5.1.4 edition, `setup-seafile-mysql.sh` supports auto mode, so that you do not need to answer prompted questions if you assign related script parameters or environment variables.
+Since seafile 5.1.4 edition, `setup-seafile-mysql.sh` supports auto mode.
+You can run the setup script in non-interactive by supply the needed parameters via script parameters or environment variables.

 ```sh
 cd seafile-server-*